Ultravex Ointment

 Yes, Ultravex Ointment may cause local skin reactions like burning, itching, irritation, dryness and hypopigmentation in sensitive individuals, although it is rare.
 Therefore, it is important to inform your doctor if you have any history of allergy or reaction before you start therapy with this medicine.
 In some cases, the reason for reactions could be the ingredients that are included in the drug.
 In case of any reaction, stop the medication immediately and inform the doctor.

-Q. Are Ulobetasol and Ultravex Ointment the same?
+Q. Are ulobetasol and Ultravex Ointment the same?

 Yes, these two are the same medicine.
 Ulobetasol is an alternate chemical name for Ultravex Ointment.
-They both are steroids that can be applied topically.
+They are both steroids that can be applied topically.

 Q. What precautions do I need to take while using Ultravex Ointment?

 Be careful not to get Ultravex Ointment into your eyes or mouth.
-If you happen to get it in your eyes, rinse off with plenty of water immediately and contact your doctor.
+If you happen to get it in your eyes, rinse it off with plenty of water immediately and contact your doctor.
 You must not use Ultravex Ointment if you are allergic to it or any of its ingredients.
 Tell your doctor if you notice any allergic reaction while using it for the first time.
 Inform your doctor if you are taking any medicines regularly to prevent any allergic reaction with other medicines.
 Do not cover the area being treated with Ultravex Ointment with a bandage, as this may increase absorption of this medicine and increase the side effects.
 Do not use more than what is recommended to relieve your symptoms faster.
 Using more than what is advised will only increase the side effects.
 Let your doctor know if you are planning to conceive.
-Pregnant and breastfeeding mothers should use Ultravex Ointment only if prescribed by the doctor.
+Pregnant and breastfeeding women should use Ultravex Ointment only if prescribed by the doctor.